Decorators¶

 Just decorate you method with the queue to be used and every exception that is raised within the decorated method will be put into the queue before the exception is raised again.

-queue (queue) – the queue to enqueue the exception.
+queue – the queue to enqueue the exception.

 Used to show that a test checks a certain requirement.